-Electron microscopy is now rarely used in diagnostic thoracic pathology, since it has been superseded by immunohistochemistry.
-However, it may still be of value in the diagnosis of certain disorders, such as pulmonary involvement by inborn errors of metabolism and surfactant protein gene disorders.
-It is therefore worth considering placing two to three 1 mm3 pieces of tissue from surgical lung biopsies into glutaraldehyde before fixing the remainder in formalin, especially in paediatric cases.
+Electron microscopy is now rarely used in diagnostic thoracic pathology, since it has been superseded by immunohistochemistry and next generation sequencing.
+However, it may still be of value in the diagnosis of certain disorders, such as pulmonary involvement by inborn errors of metabolism and surfactant protein gene disorders and used for the diagnosis of primary ciliary dyskinesia.34 It is therefore worth considering placing 2 to 3 1 mm3 pieces of tissue from surgical lung biopsies into glutaraldehyde before fixing the remainder in formalin, especially in paediatric cases.
 These may not require processing but can be kept until a decision is made after review of glass slides.
 Cases with occupational lung disease may require referral to centres with the facility to count and analyse inorganic materials, e.g. asbestos fibres.